-5.1 Constraining the feature content of a single grammatical morpheme.
+5.1.
+CONSTRAINING THE FEATURE CONTENT OF A SINGLE GRAMMATICAL MORPHEME.
 First, it is worth noting that the geometry is designed to represent the feature composition of a single pronoun morpheme; polymorphemic pronoun words, which are produced by the juxtaposition of two or more feature bundles, may allow for combinations of features that might otherwise be unexpected.
-For example, in Spanish, as seen in table 20, the nominative and prepositional case forms of 1st and 2nd plural pronouns are marked for gender, while all other 1st and 2nd person pronouns are unspecified for gender.
-This constitutes a violation of Greenberg's (1963:96) Universal 45: 'If there are any gender distinctions in the plural of the pronoun, there are some gender distinctions in the singular also'.27
+In Spanish, for example, as seen in Table 20, the nominative and prepositional case forms of 1st and 2nd plural pronouns are marked for gender while all other 1st and 2nd person pronouns are unspecified for gender.
+This constitutes a violation of Greenberg's universal 45: 'If there are any gender